checkeapp-group/CheckeApp/docs/STACK.md

 # 🛠️ Technology Stack

-This document outlines the technologies, frameworks, and libraries used in the FactCheckerProject.
+This document outlines the technologies, frameworks, and libraries used in the CheckeApp.

 ---